National, valid, accredited, inclusive

 Healthcare interpreting is a career

-The target audience for CCHI’s certification program is a healthcare interpreter of any language at an entry-level position defined as: “A person who is able to perform the functions of a healthcare interpreter competently, independently, and unsupervised in any setting and in any modality where health care is provided, with the knowledge, skill, and ability required to relay messages accurately from a source language to a target language in a culturally competent manner and in accordance with established ethical standards.”
-CCHI offers two national certifications for medical interpreters: the Core Certification Healthcare Interpreter™ (CoreCHI™) and Certified Healthcare Interpreter™ (CHI™).
+CCHI’s certification program is intended for a healthcare interpreter of any language at an entry-level position, defined more specifically as: “A person who is able to perform the functions of a healthcare interpreter competently, independently, and unsupervised in any setting and in any modality where health care is provided, with the knowledge, skill, and ability required to relay messages accurately from a source language to a target language in a culturally competent manner and in accordance with established ethical standards.”
+CCHI offers three national certifications for medical interpreters of any language: the Core Certification Healthcare Interpreter™ (CoreCHI™), the CoreCHI-Performance™ (CoreCHI-P™), and Certified Healthcare Interpreter™ (CHI™) certifications.
 All information about our policies and procedures is described in CCHI Candidate’s Examination Handbook.

 Make sure you are up to date

-The Core Certification Healthcare Interpreter™ and the Certified Healthcare Interpreter™ certifications are valid for four years from the date when CCHI granted/issued the credential.
+The CoreCHI™, CoreCHI-P™, and the CHI™ certifications are valid for four years from the date when CCHI granted/issued the credential.
 This date is on the certificate you received from CCHI.

 Subscribe and be the first to know.